-Please explain to me how a physician goes on the air and tells parents to stop giving their children medication prescribed by another physician—and keeps his medical license.
-I know this will not sit well with some of you, but simply consider the facts of his actions.
+Please explain to me how a physician goes on the air and tells parents he’s never met to stop giving children he’s neer examined medication prescribed by another physician—and keeps his medical license.
+I know this will not sit well with some of you, who consider Hallowell some kind of sanctified figure.
+But simply consider the facts of his actions.
 It’s all there in black and white—and video.

 What legitimate, compassionate, and thoughtful ADHD expert would not be astounded at Hallowell’s abject denial of the very severe presentations and physiological effects sometimes created by ADHD?

 - Telling an ignorant public what they want to hear, aside from being dishonest, is harmful to the common good.

 - Judging parents he’s never met for their children receiving medical care he knows nothing about.
 (For years, he told audiences he “treats” his own ADHD with coffee.)